dom1of1/fashion-retail-hackathon/README.md

 # Fit-Check

-Fit-Check is a virtual try-on web app and e-commerce platform for the Mensah luxury menswear brand.
+Fit-Check is an e-commerce platform with a virtual try-on feature for the Mensah luxury menswear brand.
 It allows users to see a preview of how an outfit looks on them.

 Try here: [https://mr-mensah.netlify.app/](https://mr-mensah.netlify.app/)

 ## Features

 - **Virtual Try-On**: Upload a full body image to see an AI-generated preview of the clothing.
-- **E-Commerce Integration**: API backend and integration with hackathon provided campaign/inventory endpoints.
+- **E-Commerce Integration**: Integration of hackathon provided campaign/inventory endpoints([https://api-hackathon.codedematrixtech.com/docs](hackathon.codedematrixtech.com/docs) into backend.
 - **WhatsApp Checkout**: Seamless checkout flow using WhatsApp integration.

 ## Technologies Used